g45t345rt/do-counter-sharding/README.md

 #### Global Worker

-`/global/reset` reset the global count
+`/global/reset` reset all counters from global
 `/global/counters` view global counters from global DurableObject storage
 `/global/writes` display write events from all shards (useful for understanding how it works)
 `/global/shardWrites` display write counts with sum total